Glyptodon: Other species

+In 1845, Owen named many other species of Glyptodon.
+This includes G. ornatus, G. clavicaudatus, G. reticulatus, and G. tuberculatus,' of which only G. reticulatus is still considered a valid Glyptodon species.
+The other three have since been reassigned to other genera.
+G. reticulatus was named on the basis of several carapace fragments that had also been recovered from the Matanza River, but they lack detailed locality information.
+The holotype was also destroyed during German bombing raids in World War II.
+The fragments were cast by the Natural History Museum as well.
+G. reticulatus is among the most well-understood Glyptodon genera because the holotype is diagnostic and many complete specimens are known.
+The first significant revision of Glyptodon taxonomy began in 1864, where German paleontologist Hermann Burmeister published a series of papers and a monograph from 1864 to 1879.
+This included an over 400-page monograph on the glyptodonts as a whole, wherein he thoroughly illustrated and described three Glyptodon species.

-Other paleontologists also started erecting names for Glyptodon species after the 1840s, but many of them are now seen as dubious, species inquirenda, or synonymous with previously named species.
-Par L. Nodot described a new genus and species of glyptodontine in 1857, Schistopleurum typus, on the basis of a caudal tube found in the Pampas of Argentina, but it has since been synonymized with G. reticulatus.
+Léonard Nodot described a new genus and species of glyptodontine in 1855, Schistopleurum typus, on the basis of a caudal tube found in the Pampas of Argentina, but it has since been synonymized with G. reticulatus.
 Another species now seen as valid, G. munizi, was described in 1881 by Argentine paleontologist Florentino Ameghino (1853–1911) on the basis of several osteoderms found in the Ensenadan of Arroyo del Medio, San Nicolás, Argentina.
 For many years the taxon was only known from the fragmentary holotype, but skull and complete carapace material of the species was later described in detail in 2006 that cemented its validity.
-German zoologist Hermann Burmeister described several Glyptodon fossils in the 1860s, many of them he named as new species of Glyptodon itself or the synonym Schistopleurum, all of which are now synonyms of Glyptodon and its species.
-In 1908, Florentino Ameghino named another species of Glyptodon, G. chapalmalensis, based on a carapace fragment that he had collected from the Atlantic Coast of Buenos Aires Province that dated to the Chapadmalalan.
+German zoologist Hermann Burmeister described several Glyptodon fossils in the 1860s and 1870s, many of them he named as new species of Glyptodon itself or the synonym Schistopleurum, all of which are now synonyms of Glyptodon and its species.
+In 1908, Florentino Ameghino named another species of Glyptodon, G. chapalmalensis, based on a carapace fragment that he had collected from the coast of Buenos Aires Province that dated to the Chapadmalalan.
 In 1932, A. Castellanos made a new genus for G. chapalmalensis, Paraglyptodon, which later included another species, P. uquiensis, that was based on more complete specimens that had been collected from Uquía, Argentina between 1909 and 1912.
-The former species is dubious, but likely not Glyptodon based on its age.
 P. uquiensis has been synonymized with Glyptodon and is possibly a valid species, though further analysis is necessary to settle its status.